beastrc/learn-web3_dapp/markdown/polygon/GET_BALANCE.md

 ![](https://raw.githubusercontent.com/figment-networks/learn-web3-dapp/main/markdown/__images__/polygon/click_to_copy.png)

-Visit [https://faucet.matic.network/](https://faucet.matic.network/) and paste the address from your selected account in Metamask into the textinput.
+Visit [https://faucet.polygon.technology/](https://faucet.polygon.technology/) and paste the address from your selected account in Metamask into the textinput.
 It is OK to leave the default options for **MATIC** tokens and the Mumbai network selected.
-Click the Submit button, then click again below to confirm the transaction.
+Click the Submit button, then click again on the popup to confirm the transaction.

-{% hint style="warning" %}
-Sometimes the transaction response on the faucet website returns an `[Object object]` - when this happens, simply refresh the page and try again.
-{% endhint %}

 Once this transaction is confirmed, you will have 1 **MATIC** on the Mumbai testnet!